Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Hauling three kittens

-Once you’ve decided on where to get your new pet, you’ll need to make sure you get all the info you should before adopting.
+Once you’ve decided on where to get your new pet, you’ll need to make sure you get all the info you can before adopting.

-1. Know what to ask the workers at the shelter, breeder, etc. When you’re ready to get the newest member of your family, you should be prepared to ask whoever you’re adopting from, a few questions.
-How did they receive the kitten?
-If its current owners gave the kitten up, was it because of a behavioral issue or another reason?
+When you’re ready to get the newest member of your family, you should be prepared to ask whomever you’re adopting from a few questions.
+Contact the workers at the shelter, breeder, etc. How did they receive the kitten?
+If their current owners gave up the kitten, was it because of a behavioral issue or another reason?
 What is the kitten’s medical history (health issues, shots already received, etc.)?
 What is the kitten’s personality like?
 Is the kitten a picky eater?
 Finally, ask if you might be able to spend a bit of time one-on-one with your potential kitten.

-2. Verify the kitten’s age.
-Kittens should remain with their mothers (if momma cat is still in the picture) until between 12-14 weeks.
+Kittens should remain with their mothers (if momma cat is still in the picture) until between 12 and 14 weeks.
 Adopting a kitten younger than that could result in health or behavioral issues.

 Before You Bring Your Kitten Home

-You’ve found the kitten that’s perfect for you, and you’re almost ready to bring it home.
-Now what?
+You’ve found the kitten that’s perfect for you, and you’re almost ready to bring them home.
+Here’s what you need to do first.

 You’ll need to take your new feline buddy to the vet straight away, so now is the time to find a good one.
-If you picked your kitten from a shelter, ask them who they recommend as they will likely have one they use a lot.
-You can also ask your friends who are pet parents who their vet is or go online and read reviews for vets in your area to find a good vet.
+If you picked your kitten from a shelter, ask them whom they recommend, as they will likely have one they use a lot.
+You can also ask your friends who are pet parents where their vet’s office is or go online and read reviews for vets in your area.

-Your new kitten will get into everything.
-Literally.
+Your new kitten will get into everything—literally.
 Block off any way your kitten might be able to escape your home, such as windows or vents.
-Put away items your kitten might like to sink its teeth into, such as power cords or plants (some plant species can be toxic to your cat).
+Put away items your kitten might like to sink their teeth into, such as power cords or plants (some plant species can be toxic to felines).
 Put away any items you love that could be shredded by tiny claws.

 Your kitten is going to need a variety of things to keep them happy and healthy.
-This list includes a litter box they can easily get in and out of plus litter, food, food and water bowls, collar and tag, cat carrier, brush or comb, toothbrush and toothpaste, plus plenty of toys and scratching posts.
+This list includes a litter box they can easily get in and out of, litter, food, food and water bowls, collar and tags, cat carrier, brush or comb, toothbrush and toothpaste, and plenty of toys and scratching posts.

 kitten eating wet food

-3. Know how many times a day to feed your kitten.
-Till approximately 6 months of age, your kitten will likely need to be fed three times a day.
+Know how many times a day to feed your kitten.
+Until they’re approximately 6 months of age, your kitten will likely need to be fed three times a day.
 After that, it should be fine to drop to two feedings a day.

-4. Research brands of pet food to see what is the best fit for your kitten.
+Research brands of pet food to see what is the best fit for your kitten.
 Pet food brands are not all created equal, so you want to be sure you’re feeding your kitten the healthiest food you can.
-You don’t want to pick a food with a lot of fillers, but something with real ingredients.
-Compare labels amongst brands or ask your vet what their recommendation is.
-Also, check to see which brands carry a statement from the Association of Animal Feed Control Officials (AAFCO), which makes sure minimum standards in foods have been met.
+You don’t want to pick a food with a lot of fillers, as it should be something with high-quality ingredients.
+Compare labels among brands, or ask your vet what their recommendation is.
+Also, check to see which brands carry a statement from the Association of Animal Feed Control Officials (AAFCO), which ensures that minimum standards in pet foods have been met.

 Now that your new little one has finally arrived, where do you begin?

-Once you’ve placed your box (or boxes), it’s time to introduce kitty!
-Bring them to each box and let them give them a good sniff.
+Once you’ve placed your box (or boxes), it’s time to introduce the kitty!
+Bring them to each box, and let them give it a good sniff.
 Once they’ve done that, place the kitten in the box.
-They may not use the box at this point — if not, put them in it after each feeding till they get the hang of things.
+They may not use the box at this point—if not, put them in it after each feeding till they get the hang of things.
 Finally, keep the litter box extra clean during training.
-If you can’t get your kitten to use the box, you can try a different type of box or litter, try cleaning the box more often, and if all else fails, take your kitten to the vet to make sure everything is okay.
+If you can’t get your kitten to use the box, you can try a different type of box or litter or clean the box more often, and if all else fails, take your kitten to the vet to make sure everything is okay.

 kitten in a litter box